 Iraqi MiG-21s and J-7s did see plenty of air combat during the Iran-Iraq War in the 1980s, fighting against Iranian Phantoms and Northrop F-5E Tiger IIs.
 The F-5E was particularly well-matched against later-model MiG-21s, and Iraqi pilots tended to find the Tiger II a sharp opponent.
 Iraqi MiG-21s also operated in the 1991 Gulf War, but once again in the role of "targets".
 The Iraqi use of air power in the war was unbelievably timid, and Coalition forces methodically bombed the Iraqi air force out of existence.
 In an action that nobody can figure out even today, the survivors fled to Iran, Iraq's long-standing enemy, to be interned.

 With numbers of MiG-21s still in service, it is likely that the type's combat history is not yet a closed book.
-Given the scattered brushfire wars of the early 21st century, there will still be many opportunities for the MiG-21 to get into fights.BACK_TO_TOP
+Given the scattered brushfire wars of the early 21st century, there will still be opportunities for the MiG-21 to get into fights in its declining years.BACK_TO_TOP